projectdiscovery/aix/README.md

 # manx

-AIx is a cli tool to interact with Large Language Models (LLM) and Manaul of everything.
+manx is a golang based CLI tool to interact with Large Language Models (LLM) and Manual of everything.